DP-projects/DPBlazorMap/README.md

-# DPBlazorMap
- Blazer Map using Leaflet
+# DP Blaser Map is a library for Blazer, which is a wrapper on top of the Leaflet js library.